BUILDING COMMUNITIES FOR EVERY CHILD THROUGH THE CHILD FRIENDLY CITIES INITIATIVE

 Through this flexible, dynamic, child rights-focused framework, neighborhoods become safer, schools and health systems function better, infrastructure is strengthened and communities are improved for all citizens.

-A Child Friendly City takes actions to improve the welfare of kids — while also creating pathways for their voices to be heard
+A Child Friendly City takes actions to improve child well-being — while also creating pathways for their voices to be heard

-To gain recognition as a UNICEF Child Friendly Community, government officials and community leaders — including children and youth engage stakeholders and conduct a situation analysis of child well-being in their respective city or county.
-Based on the findings, and with guidance from UNICEF USA, the communities set out to implement an Action Plan that prioritizes the best interests of children and youth within their local policies, programs and services.
+Following completion of a readiness assessment in consultation with UNICEF USA and a formal partnership agreement between the local government and UNICEF USA, to gain recognition as a UNICEF Child Friendly City or County, government officials and community leaders — including children and youth engage stakeholders and conduct a situation analysis of child well-being in their respective city or county.
+Based on the findings, and with guidance from UNICEF USA, the communities set out to implement a Local Action Plan that prioritizes the best interests of children and youth within their local policies, programs and services.
+Upon a successful independent evaluation, communities will receive recognition for a period of time with the option to renew over multiple CFCI cycles to deepen, expand and sustain results for children.

 Is your community child-friendly?